jfinkels/flask-restless/README.md

     python setup.py coverage

-Running coverage requires [covearage.py][cov] package installed, you can do that by running
+Measuring test coverage requires the [coverage.py][cov] package, which can be installed like this:

     pip install coverage